Trans-Fly–Bulaka River languages

 The family was posited by Stephen Wurm as a branch of his 1975 Trans–New Guinea proposal.
-Wurm thought it likely that many of these languages would prove to not actually belong to Trans–New Guinea, but rather to have been heavily influenced by Trans–New Guinea languages.
+Wurm thought it likely that many of these languages would prove not to belong to Trans–New Guinea, but rather to have been heavily influenced by Trans–New Guinea languages.
 Malcolm Ross (2005) concurred, and removed most of them.

 Classification

 None of the families are closely related; indeed, it is difficult to demonstrate a link between any of them.
 Wurm's 1975 TNG branch included the following eight demonstrated families: